ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/control_panel/index.rst

 :doc:`Word censoring </cp/admin/word_censoring>` normally applies to the entire site, affecting both channel entries and comments.
-This setting allows you to apply word censoring to comments, even when it is turn off for the site as a whole.
-The censored words and replacements are still determined by the Administration preferences, and if site-wide word censoring is enabled, comments will still be censored regardless of this setting.
+This setting allows you to apply word censoring to comments, even when it is not enabled system-wide.

 .. _comment-expired-comments-label:

 Moderate expired comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Forces moderation of comments once the Comment Expiration date for an
-entry is passed, rather than closing comments entirely.
-The existing
-moderation rules regarding whether members are exempt from moderation
-will be followed.
+By default, comments are no longer accepted for entries after their
+comment expiration date has passed.
+Select this preference to override
+that behavior and allow moderated comments on entries after comment
+expiration.

 .. _comment-editing-time-label:

 Comment Editing Time Limit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This specifies the length of time (in seconds) that non-Superadmins have before comment editing is disallowed on the front end of the site.
-Set to 0 for no limit.
+Set the length of time in seconds that members have to edit their comments on the front end of the site.
+Set to "0" for no limit.
+Members in the Super Admin group are exempt from this time limit.

 Editing Comments
 ----------------